Frequently Asked Questions

 Financial planning is an ongoing process, and it's often the first thing that busy professionals will put off doing.
 During business hours their own clients, customers, and patients come first.
 Outside of business hours, time with family, friends, and much needed recreation will take precedence every time, and understandably so.
 I want to empower my clients with an efficient way to track and update their financial plan and provide a clear schedule for when and where critical conversations about current household finances occur.

 When an adviser charges by the hour, there is a tendency for the client to do independent research rather than trigger a bill for each question asked -- which then eats up their already limited free-time.
-Flat-fee appointments on an annual basis are a good way for the client to control the initial cost of advice, but without a process for tracking things along the way we will need to get organized all over again, get back up to speed, and then go through another financial plan from scratch because so much has changed.
+Flat-fee appointments on an annual basis are a good way for the client to control the initial cost of advice, but without a process for tracking things along the way we would need to reorganize after 12+ months have passed, and then go through another financial plan from scratch because so much has changed.
 This is a time & labor intensive process, so it's easy to push an annual appointment back because of the reasons stated above (work, family, recreation, etc.).
 When this happens, the advisory relationship can start to feel like a burden.
 Suddenly you have your financial planner and your dentist pestering you with constant reminders that your check-up is overdue!

 With a monthly membership, however, we are able to collaborate in real time, track things consistently, and communicate in whatever fashion is most convenient for you, all without the worry of how much it's going to cost.